ardanlabs/gotraining/07-concurrency_channels/01-goroutines/exercises/exercises.md

 [Goroutines and parallelism](../example3/example3.go)

 ### Exercise 1
 Review the provided program that will be used for future exercises.
-Program uses a function type and closure to create a recursive call that maintains its own state to calculate Fibonacci numbers.
+Program uses a function type and closures to create a recursive call that maintains its own state to calculate Fibonacci numbers.
 [Starter Program](exercise.go)

 ### Exercise 2